HollyAdele/hollyadele.github.io/_posts/2021-01-13-stuff-i-tell-my-children.md

 ### "Winner cleans up"
 When we play a board game, we follow this rule.
 It's therapeutic, to lose and then get to just walk away.

+### "Look up and sniff."
+I invented a solution for runny noses and congested babies.
+Try it yourself: when you have the sniffles, take a few drinks of water, and then look up and sniff.
+After a couple breaths, you'll feel mucus go down your throat and then you don't have to snuffle anymore.

+Older kids can go get their own drink, although they usually can't be bothered.
+The sniffing is bothering me so I get them a drink.
+Then I prop their head back and have them sniff and I watch for the swallow.

+Babies are a little trickier but totally possible.
+You can achieve the same thing by having them lay down and drink their bottle.
+Except you lift up their back until their head is tilted.
+If you're nursing, put them in your lap and lean down to latch them on.
+Then lift up their back and sort of push their head down.
+By the time their little tummy is full, their nose should be clear.
+This is a very awkward position but SO MUCH more pleasant than sucking their noses out by any other method.

 ### "We don't want to show too much of your beautiful body to too many people."
 The reason children shouldn't expose themselves in public are nuanced, and hard to explain.
 This is what I've come up with.